stablekernel/aqueduct/doc/tutorial/2016-06-20-getting-started.md

 }
 ```

 The `QuestionController` class defines a property named `questions` that has a list of strings.
-Then, it defines a 'responder method' called `getAllQuestions`.
+Then, it defines a *responder method* called `getAllQuestions`.
 Responder methods in an `HTTPController` are responsible for responding to a request.
 To be a responder method in an `HTTPController`, it must have `HTTPMethod` metadata that indicates which HTTP method it responds to.
 In this case, `getAllQuestions` will respond to `@httpGet` requests.
 There are built-in constants for the common HTTP methods - like `@httpPut`, `@httpPost` - which are all instances of `HTTPMethod`.

 A responder method must return an instance of `Response`.
 A `Response` always has a status code.
 There are built-in convenience constructors for common status codes.
 In this example, `Response.ok` creates a `Response` with status code 200.
 Depending on the convenience constructor used, the argument may mean something different.
 In the case of `Response.ok`, the argument is an object that will be encoded as the HTTP response body.